Chapter 9: Statements Summary and Error Checking

 - recursive correctness of constraints (see constraints discussion below)

-The Similar to other constraints, we don't actually do anything with this other than offer some validation.
-Again we use the usual helpers for name lookup within the context of the table that contains the constraint.
+Similar to other constraints, we don't actually do anything with this other than offer some validation.
+Again, we use the usual helpers for name lookup within the context of the table that contains the constraint.

-The Similar to other constraints, we don't actually do anything with this other than offer some validation.
-Again we use the usual helpers for name lookup within the context of the table with the foreign key.
-Note that the foreign has to be validated against two tables to fully validate it.
+Similar to other constraints, we don't actually do anything with this other than offer some validation.
+Again, we use the usual helpers for name lookup within the context of the table with the foreign key.
+Note that the foreign key has to be validated against two tables to fully validate it.

-The Similar to other constraints, we don't actually do anything with this other than offer some validation.
-Again we use the usual helpers for name lookup within the context of the table with the primary key.
+Similar to other constraints, we don't actually do anything with this other than offer some validation.
+Again, we use the usual helpers for name lookup within the context of the table with the primary key.

 other than offer some validation.
 The CHECK